dbcli/pgcli/docs/pages/full_screen_apps.rst

 graphical part) and a set of key bindings.

-The sections below describe the components required for full screen applications (or custom, non full screen apps), and how to assemble them together.
+The sections below describe the components required for full screen applications (or custom, non full screen applications), and how to assemble them together.

 Creating a layout
 -----------------

-There are two types of classes that have to be combined to contruct a layout.
+There are two types of classes that have to be combined to construct a layout.
 We have containers (:class:`~prompt_toolkit.layout.containers.Container` instances) and user controls (:class:`~prompt_toolkit.layout.controls.UIControl` instances).

 Simply said, containers are used for arranging the layout, while user controls paint the actual content.
-An important interal difference is that containers use absolute coordinates, while user controls create their own :class:`~prompt_toolkit.layout.screen.Screen` with a relative coordinates.
+An important internal difference is that containers use absolute coordinates, while user controls create their own :class:`~prompt_toolkit.layout.screen.Screen` with a relative coordinates.